ziriael-absten/py-matecoin-trades/README.md

 ]
 ```

-Write `calculate_profit` function, that takes name of file with
+Write `calculate_profit` function, which takes the name of the file with
 trades information, converts inside data into python native data
-structure, counts money profit and current coin account, dumps
+structure, counts money profit in dollars and current coin account, dumps
 that information in json and saves
 in file `profit.json`
 ```javascript